 Use free software

-For everyday tasks like emailing, conference calling, project work and marketing, there are plenty of free software programs that can produce the same quality results.
+For everyday tasks like emailing, conference calling, project work and marketing, there are plenty of free software programs that can produce the same quality results and reduce costs.
 If you can find a version for free, why spend the money?
 Utilise Google tools such as, Gmail, Google Calendar and Google Hangout, for example.
 For free email marketing, MailChimp is a great piece of kit.
 If you would like an online platform for collaborative work; Slack, Basecamp and Trello offer an interactive workspace at a low fee.
 It’s always a good idea to market your brand through social media, such as, social media like Facebook, Twitter and Instagram.
 You’ll be able to connect with your audience and build on brand awareness for minimum cost.